 Brand equity is the value of your brand name.
 Having a well-known brand name will help establish your company as a leader in your niche and give your business a boost for further expansion — like opening up a tour office in another location.
 Since brand equity is all about brand recognition, you can increase your value by building a stronger brand and delivering consistent exposure — which brings us to the next section

-If you’re starting a tour and activity business and haven’t defined your brand yet, make this a priority.
+If you’re starting your own tour company and haven’t defined your brand yet, make this a priority.
 Early branding will provide your team with direction, and help customers grasp what your tourism business is all about.

 Even if you’re well-established, it’s never too late to fine-tune your brand.
-Instead of targeting a huge customer base, try narrowing your focus on a particular niche.
+Instead of targeting a huge customer base, try thinking of fresh business ideas in tourism and hospitality, and narrowing your focus on a particular niche.
 Why?
 Because it can give you a competitive edge and improve your online visibility.

 So follow these steps to build a better brand identity: